 Some of the benefits of affiliate marketing include:

 Opportunity for passive income

 This is probably the most attractive aspect of affiliate marketing – the opportunity to earn passive income.

 When done right, you may only need the initial effort at the beginning, once the system is up and running, it can generate a sizable income for you.

-We only have to updated the posts maybe twice in a year and ensure the links are still working.
+We only have to update the posts maybe twice a year and ensure the links are still working.

 It’s pretty easy to start